-Home / Heart Care / Vitamin D deficiency linked to heart trouble
+Home / Heart Care / Can low vitamin D levels cause heart problems?

 When we think about vitamin D, our thoughts probably turn to the mental health benefits of absorbing vitamin D from the sun.
 But we have also learned that not getting enough of it can be detrimental to your heart.